-In the Summer Ulpan or Winter Ulpan, one credit point equals 20 academic hours.
+In the Summer Ulpan, one credit point equals 20 academic hours.

 In all other faculties, each hour per week per semester is equivalent to one credit point, with the exception of preparatory courses, which receive one half a credit per hour per week.
 A student may receive additional credit points for special tasks (for example, three points for a seminar paper, or two points for a shorter paper).

-As a student, you will be entitled to receive five copies of your transcript free of charge within six months of completing all the requirements of your program.
-Additional transcripts, or copies requested after the six-month period, will be charged a fee.
+As a student at Hebrew University’s Rothberg International School, you are eligible to receive a total of five official copies of your transcript free of charge within the first six months after you complete the academic requirements of your program*.

 Transcripts cannot be issued to you if you have unreturned library books or dormitory keys, or any outstanding fees for tuition, housing, or health insurance.